• Skip to main content

 • Sausage Cheese Dip is easy to make (let your crockpot do the work for you!), cheesy, flavorful and totally irresistible!
 Only 6 ingredients required for this delicious party food!

-• This is the best 7-Layer Taco Dip you’ll ever meet!
-It’s the perfect appetizer and party food and it is always the first thing to get devoured.
+• This 7-Layer Taco Dip is the perfect appetizer and party food and it is always the first thing to get devoured.

 • Crockpot Meatballs require only a few ingredients with only a few minutes of prep.
 Let your slow cooker do all of the work for you!